jtanx/fontforge/doc/sphinx/ui/mainviews/metricsview.rst

 characters be entered?

-X supplies a sophisticated mechanism for entering characters via stand-alone :doc:`input method servers <xim>`.
+X supplies a sophisticated mechanism for entering characters via stand-alone :doc:`input method servers </ui/misc/xim>`.
 FontForge supports this to some extent now.

 Aside from that, many versions of X supply a "Compose Character" key, or something equivalent.
 The X software will map a sequence of keystrokes to one